Tuesday, August 27, 2024

 In July, my boss told me that he needed someone to run a new art program during after-care at school.
 It would be for two hours each day, after school.
 He did not want to hire someone else to do afternoons, while I kept my Wednesday teaching schedule.
 I suggested various compromises, but he wanted one teacher rather than two.

 It was a hard decision, but ultimately, I chose to step away.
-The school is sixteen miles away, and I felt it would be a lot for me to create new lessons, drive to school, set up, teach for two hours, clean up, and repeat the next day.
+The school is twenty miles away, and I felt it would be a lot for me to create new lessons, drive to school, set up, teach for two hours, clean up, and repeat the next day.
 My youngest just started a new school and isn’t old enough to drive, so the school pick up time would conflict with my teaching after school.
 It’s just a different schedule than what worked so well for my family, and so I am stepping back.
 I will miss my students so much, but I will keep in touch with some of the families.
 I hope the kids will remember me and know that their teacher cared.

 I liked being part of a team of teachers, working together toward a common goal.
 Earlier in my career, I painted murals, usually alone.
 While I like solitude, one needs balance.
 It felt so good to be part of a group, to make a difference with kids.